3 Fixes for a Hole in the Wall

 While drywall is highly durable, it’s not indestructible.
 Over the years, interior walls take a beating, speckled with everything from nail nicks to doorknob dings.
 During your tenure as homeowner—or even as an apartment renter—you’re bound to end up with at least one unwanted hole in the wall.
 But don’t despair—repair.
 Read on for three unexpected solutions for your unsightly wall blemishes that won’t have you running out to the store for supplies.

-Need to fill a nail hole fast?
-For small holes up to one inch wide, look no further than your bathroom’s medicine cabinet.
+Need to fill a small nail hole fast?
+Look no further than your bathroom’s medicine cabinet.
 Believe it or not, toothpaste works wonders.
 When the paste dries, it forms a finish similar to spackle.
 Just squeeze the white paste (not the blue gel) into the hole, and smooth it over with a putty knife.

 For a doorknob-size hole roughly two to four inches in diameter, you’ll need more of a patch to clean up your damaged wall.
 Make yours from scratch with just a few simple kitchen items, including a recycled cardboard cereal box.

 - Start by cutting a thick piece of cardboard into a square that’s slightly larger than the hole you aim to fix.

 - Poke two small holes through the center of the cardboard cutout and thread a short string in through one hole and out through the other.